Student Eligibility and Assessment Participation

-All students in Kindergarten through grade twelve, ages three through twenty-one, whose primary language is a language other than English, as indicated on their HLS, must take the Initial ELPAC to determine whether they are EL students.
-Per ELPAC regulations, this must be done within 30 calendar days after they are first enrolled in a California public school or 60 calendar days prior to instruction, but not before July 1.
+All students in kindergarten through grade twelve (through twenty-one), whose primary language is a language other than English, as indicated on their HLS, must take the Initial ELPAC to determine whether they are EL or IFEP students.
+Per ELPAC regulations, testing and scoring must be done within 30 calendar days after they are first enrolled in a California public school or 60 calendar days prior to instruction, but not before July 1.
 To administer the computer-based Initial ELPAC, all eligible students must have an SSID created in CALPADS with an ELAS of TBD.

 Additionally, a student must log on to all four domains to be counted as tested and meet participation requirements.
 Subsequently, an SSR will be produced for the student.

 In addition, unlisted resources, which are non-embedded supports that may be provided if specified in an eligible student’s IEP or Section 504 plan, can be requested.
 Use will be granted only upon approval by the CDE.
-However, if the unlisted resource changes the construct of the test, the student will be given the lowest obtainable scale score for the domain in which the unlisted resource was used.
+However, if the unlisted resource changes the construct of the test, the student will be given the LOSS for the domain in which the unlisted resource was used.

 Requests for unlisted resources may be submitted in TOMS via the [Students] navigation tab, [View & Edit] action tab, View & Edit Students screen, and then the [Unlisted Resources] tab.